neurospin/colorado/README.md

 $ cd colorado
 $ pip install .
 ```

+The following steps are necessary to plot in Jupyter:

 3. install node and npm (takes minutes).
 Run the `instal_node.sh` script:
 ```
 $ ./install_node.sh